ergogen/ergogen-docs/docs/getting-started.md

 # Getting Started

 You can use ergogen either on the command line, or through the [web UI](https://zealot.hu/ergogen/).
+A beta UI with live reloading is available as well [here](https://mveerd.github.io/ergogen-gui)

 ## Command line usage
 :::info